 To sooth Sedna's rage and pain, the shaman must first comb her hair until it hangs clean and smooth once more.
 Then Sedna may feel more kindly and release the whale, walrus and seal from the great pool below her lamp, so that for a time, until they forget and sin again, people may hunt freely and without fear.

 A Shaman braves hardship and danger, immersing him- or herself in the unconscious to give it the attention it deserves.
 One way we can do this is by interpreting dreams.

 The image of shamans going underwater to comb Sedna's hair is an astute picture of the psychological situation.
-Because it grows out of her head Sedna's hair represents her ideas; these get tangled unless consciousness intervenes, again and again, to clarify them.
+Because it grows out of her head Sedna's hair represents her (unconscious) ideas; these get tangled unless consciousness intervenes, again and again, to clarify them.
 When thought is left to the unconscious it becomes destructive.
 That is what happened in Germany under the Nazis.

 Hitler, Himmler at Nuremberg September, 1938.

 Hitler's hair was tidy but his thoughts were tangled.
 He believed himself to be god-like, with limitless power, which meant that he had a narcissistic personality disorder.
 When narcissism is severely injured the potential for destruction is great.

 In modern consciousness writers serve the function of shamans.
 Writers tell stories about injured narcissism, thereby helping us to maintain our connection to the unconscious.
 I am shocked and pained by their bad reports but I can only be real if I look at my own darkness.

 It is for this reason in the north that after a hunter catches a seal he drops water into the mouth of the mammal, a gesture to thank Sedna for her kindness in allowing him to feed his family.

-With an attitude of sacrifice and remembrance we live in better relationship with the unconscious.
+With an attitude of sacrifice and remembrance we can live in better relationship with the unconscious.
 By acknowledging the gods we remind ourselves that we are not gods but mortals who must respect human values.